-Sixty people from 21 reserves or management areas participated in our survey.
-Excluding records without clear reserve or management area identification, we retained 49 records from 19 areas (mean = 2.6 participants/area, range: 1-6).
-Participants had worked in their reserves for a mean (SE) of 14.7 (1.5) years.
+Sixty people from 21 reserves or management areas participated in our questionnaire survey.
+Excluding records without clear reserve or management area identification, we retained 49 records from 19 areas, with a mean of 2.6 participants per area (range: 1-6).
+Participants had worked in their reserves for a mean of 14.7 (SE 1.5) years.

-Management-effectiveness scores increased over time (all $p \le 0.003$ ) from the 1980s onward (5 areas) (Fig. 2a; Appendix S4) and from the 1990s onward (13 areas) (Fig. 2b; Appendix S4).
-No changes in score or percent changes between contiguous decades (either of all questions or of question groupings) differed between decreasing (n = 8) and not decreasing (n = 4) gibbon populations in corresponding decades (all p > 0.05) (Appendix S5).
-This result indicated there was no significant relationship between trends of gibbon populations and change or percent change of management scores (of all questions or of question groupings).
+Management effectiveness scores increased over time (all $p \le 0.003$), both from the 1980s (for 5 areas; Fig. 2a, Appendix S3) and from the 1990s (for 13 areas; Fig. 2b, Appendix S3).
+No changes of score or percentage changes between contiguous decades (either of all